-It operates as a two-tiered scheme, with a grant of £2,000 for premises which have a Rateable Value (RV) of up to and including £51,000 and a grant of £3,000 for those businesses with a RV of £51,001 and above.
+The Temporary Closure Grant also operates as a two-Leveled scheme, with a grant of £2,000 for premises which have a Rateable Value (RV) of up to and including £51,000 and a grant of £3,000 for those businesses with a RV of £51,001 and above.

 Does my business qualify?

 The businesses that are eligible for grant support are set out in the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020

 As Highland is currently in a Level 4 area the following Highland businesses are eligible for a Temporary Closure Grant:

 - Hotels, B&Bs, Self-catering, Caravan and Camp Sites